adamwiggins/clockwork/README.md

 Issues and Pull requests
 ------------------------

-Let us know bugs you found as an issue from [Issues · tomykaira/clockwork](https://github.com/tomykaira/clockwork/issues).
+If you find a bug, please create an issue - [Issues · tomykaira/clockwork](https://github.com/tomykaira/clockwork/issues).

 For a bug fix or a feature request, please send a pull-request.
 Do not forget to add tests to show how your feature works, or what bug is fixed.
 All existing tests and new tests must pass (TravisCI is watching).

 We want to provide simple and customizable core, so superficial changes will not be merged (e.g. supporting new event registration style).
-In most case, directly operating `Manager` realizes an idea, without touching the core.
+In most cases, directly operating `Manager` realizes an idea, without touching the core.
-If you get up with a new usage, please create a gist page or an article on your website, then add to the following "Use cases" section.
+If you discover a new way to use Clockwork, please create a gist page or an article on your website, then add it to the following "Use cases" section.
 This tool is already used in various environment, so backward-incompatible requests will be mostly rejected.

 Use cases